-2.1 The Installation Restoration Process (IRP)
+2.3 The Installation Restoration Process (IRP)

 In 1981, the DOD initiated the IRP to evaluate and remediate the effects of past hazardous substance management and disposal practices at its facilities.
+At that time there was no federal or State law requiring DOD to do so.
 DOD also initiated the IRP to comply with CERCLA.
-The Depot's IRP began in March 1981 with the Installation Assessment that identified the potential for groundwater, surface water and soil contamination.
+The Depot's IRP began in March 1981 with the Installation Assessment by the U.S. Army Environmental Hygiene Agency that identified the potential for groundwater, surface water and soil contamination.